br3ndonland/R-proteomics-Nrf1/README.md

 - An RMarkdown file contains three types of data: YAML front matter header at the top of the file to specify output methods, Markdown-formatted text, and functional code chunks.
 - I use [RStudio](https://www.rstudio.com/), installed via [Anaconda](https://www.anaconda.com/), to work with R Markdown.
 - I created an [RStudio project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects), which is required for version control and package management.
-- As you would guess by the fact that this is on GitHub, the repository is under version control with [Git](https://git-scm.com/doc).
 - The R Markdown file outputs in the [GitHub document format](https://rmarkdown.rstudio.com/github_document_format.html) to output standard Markdown, in addition to HTML, for compatibility with GitHub.
 - [Packrat](https://rstudio.github.io/packrat/) was used to manage R packages for the project.
 [Packrat works with RStudio](https://rstudio.github.io/packrat/rstudio.html) and gives each project its own private package library.
 R is heavily dependent on its package ecosystem, and Packrat helps avoid problems caused by different package versions and installations.